Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 Where is Joffre Lakes and Getting to the Trailhead

 The best way to get to Joffre Lakes is to drive along the Sea to Sky Highway from Vancouver to Whistler and towards Pemberton.
-If you’re driving from Vancouver, make sure you leave early in the morning to avoid traffic, especially in summer .
+If you’re driving from Vancouver, make sure you leave early in the morning to avoid traffic, especially in summer.

-Getting to Joffre Lakes without a Car
+How to Get to Joffre Lakes without a Car

-Therefore, your only other option is to either take EpicBus or YVR Skylynx to Whistler and then get a taxi to Joffre Lakes Trailhead.
-Also, if you’re looking to meet new people, another great option is checking Facebook and MeetUp Groups.
+But, if you’re looking to meet new people, another great option is checking Facebook and MeetUp Groups.

-Why is Joffre Lakes Hike so popular?
+Why is Joffre Lakes Hike so Popular?

-Then, the hike itself is not really difficult compared to others in BC.
+Joffre Lakes hike itself is not really difficult compared to others in BC.
 The trailhead is easy to reach, as it’s just off the Highway and the trail is well marked up to the top.
-If you’re hiking Joffre Lakes in summer, I believe that everyone is able to complete the hike.
-Yes, some might need a bit more time, but it’s not a technical hike.

 When is the Best Time for a Joffre Lakes Hike?

-Joffre Lakes Provincial Park is open year-round for hiking, which makes Joffre Lakes accessible both in winter and in summer.
-I visited it in both seasons, and although most people visit Joffre Lakes in summer to witness the glacier blue color of the water, in winter the whole area turns into a winter wonderland.
-If you get the chance, I highly recommend hiking Joffre Lakes in winter and in summer.
+I visited it in both seasons, and although most people visit Joffre Lakes in summer for the glacier blue water colour, in winter the whole area turns into a winter wonderland.
+If you get the chance, I highly recommend hiking Joffre Lakes in winter and summer.
 You’ll get to experience the best of both worlds.

 This being said, if you want to enjoy the vibrant blue color, the best time to hike Joffre is from July to September.